Sanjay Chauhan (politician)

 Sanjay Chauhan is a communist politician who remained the Mayor of Shimla Municipal Corporation from May 2012 to June 2017.
+He is currently the secretary of Himachal Pradesh state unit of Communist Party of India (Marxist).

 Early life

 He joined SFI (Student Federation of India) in college and later became a member of CPI(M).

 Career

-Sanjay Chauhan had contested on CPI(M) ticket from Shimla in 2003 Vidhan Sabha election.
-But he had lost to Congress candidate by a slender margin of around 1900 votes.

 Shimla district secretary of CPI(M)

 As district secretary of CPI(M) Chauhan defended the rights of street vendors and opposed the move of Congress government to evict them.